 Maybe this is the world you already live in.

 A journey through the dark days of file sharing

-In this world, when there’s a need to share BOM data (which most likely lives in a business system that isn’t designed to print well) it must be exported to Excel, so it never looks quite as good as it did in the original system interface.
-This means engineers and doc controllers must also take screen shots or use PDF printing to maintain the integrity of the BOM format, which takes additional time.
+In this world, when there’s a need to share bill of materials (BOM) information, teams often resort to using spreadsheets and exporting spreadsheet BOMs.
+This means engineers and document control teams must also take screenshots or use PDF printing to maintain the integrity of the BOM format, which takes additional time.

 In a world without PDX, OEMs spend a great deal of time in front of their printer, fax machine or email—where it takes just as long to set up the build package as it does to revise it and rework any corrections.
 And even after the package is complete, the fear that there is a mistake, just waiting to throw everything off, can linger for days.